 That's because the motorsport influence of these wheels includes a flat, thick outer lip portion that makes for both a meaty and unique look compared with many of the more common aftermarket wheels you see on S550 Mustangs.

 As for the tires, this was an easy choice.
 RTR actually wraps the Aero 7 wheel package complete with Nitto NT555 G2 tires as part of their complete RTR package offered on brand new Mustangs.

 It's no surprise that an ultra-high performance tire such as the NT555 G2 is offered with the wheels, as they're known for excellent handling and tremendous traction.
-The sizes are 275-35-20 up front and 295-30-20 out rear for a noticeable increase in width from my car's 255 front and 275 rear factory tires in the GT Performance Package setup.
+The sizes are 275-35-20 up front and 295-35-20 in the rear for a noticeable increase in width from my car's 255 front and 275 rear factory tires in the GT Performance Package setup.

 Unlike some of my past projects where there was a lot of guesswork involved in getting the right fitment, there were no issues with that whatsoever.
 Such is the benefit of choosing a wheel setup designed from the ground-up for the Mustang.